 Management monitors the Group's indebtedness in the context of the complex trade-offs associated with determining an appropriate level of debt finance, namely-financial risk, credit rating, the cost of debt and the expected return that can be earned on that debt.
 In regard to our debt level we also monitor cash flow to net interest cover.
 We recognize that we operate in a mature industry that normally generates substantial and reasonably reliable cash flows and that management has some flexibility to delay or minimize capital expenditure (which is a major use of cash) in difficult times to reduce financial risk.
 As previously described in this "Liquidity and Capital Resources", in view of the continuing difficulties in the world financial markets and macro-economic conditions, focusing on cash generation remains a priority.
-We plan to further reduce our indebtedness using internally generated cash flow.
 We are also aware that with uncertainty in financial markets, refinancing existing or raising additional debt and the associated terms are likely to be more challenging.
-The refinancing activities of 2009 have contributed greatly to extending the Group's debt maturity profile.
+The refinancing activities of 2009 and 2011 have contributed greatly to extending the Group's debt maturity profile.